wso2-extensions/identity-tools-cli/docs/cli-mode.md

 The tool supports exporting and importing identity providers.
 The exported identity provider configuration files can be found under the ```IdentityProviders``` folder in the local directory.
 If it is required to deploy a new identity provider through the import command of the tool, the new file should be placed under the ```IdentityProviders``` folder in the local directory.

 The resident identity provider can also be exported into a file named ```LOCAL``` and can be updated by modifying the ```LOCAL``` file and using the import command.

 > **Caution:** Be cautious when updating the resident identity provider through the ```LOCAL``` file since it will result in unexpected errors in the server if edited incorrectly.
-It is recommended to exclude the ```LOCAL``` file during normal usage, unless it is required to update the resident identity provider through the tool.
+It is recommended to exclude the ```LOCAL``` file during normal usage unless it is required to update the resident identity provider through the tool.

 ### User stores
 The tool supports exporting and importing secondary user stores.
 The exported user store configuration files can be found under the ```UserStores``` folder in the local directory.
 If it is required to deploy a new user store through the import command of the tool, the new file should be placed under the ```UserStores``` folder in the local directory.